Macaulay representation of the prolongation matrix and the SOS conjecture: Introduction

-And Ebenfelt's conjecture holds if $n \leq 6$ for such polynomials. \end{corollary} \begin{remark} Our method is more inclined towards the elementary algebraic approach used by Macaulay, as opposed to the commutative algebra method of Brooks-Grundmeier and the geometric method of Gao-Ng.
+Our method is more inclined towards the elementary algebraic approach used by Macaulay, as opposed to the commutative algebra method of Brooks-Grundmeier and the geometric method of Gao-Ng.
 It is interesting to get geometric applications of our results in the study of proper holomorphic mappings between unit balls.
 It is also interesting to interpret our proof in combinatorial terms. \end{remark}